-Under California law, you don’t have to identify yourself unless it’s during a lawful detention or arrest.
-If you or your loved one gets injured due to an altercation during an arrest with the police, contact a qualified personal injury attorney to help you with your compensation claim to cater for any injury inflicted – physical or emotional.
+Under California Penal Codes, you don’t have to identify yourself unless it’s during a lawful detention or arrest.
+If you or your loved one gets injured due to an altercation during an arrest with the police, reach out to Los Angeles DUI Lawyer.
+We’ve connected thousands of people with attorneys who can help fight criminal charges like these.

 Is Providing False Identification to a Police Officer in California a Crime?

-Under Penal Code §148.9, it’s a crime to falsely identify yourself – using a false name, another person’s name, or a false identification document, including a false birth certificate, once lawfully detained.
-For one to be detained, a prosecutor must successfully prove three of the following things:
+Under Penal Code §148.9, it’s a crime to falsely identify yourself once lawfully detained.
+This includes using a false name, another person’s name, or a false identification document, such as a false birth certificate.
+To detain someone for this charge, a prosecutor must successfully prove three of the following things:

-- The accused consciously presented a false name or another person’s name to an officer
+- The accused consciously presented a false name or another person’s name to a police officer.

 For the rules to apply, one must be arrested or detained.
 Presenting false information during a consensual encounter with a police officer is not a crime.

-What Are the Penalties for Providing False Identification to an Officer?
+What Are the Penalties for Providing False Identification to a Police Officer?

 A breach of PC §148.9 is charged as a misdemeanor in the state of California and is punishable by: